 Instructions

-- Sprinkle some fresh chopped parsley, crumbles of feta cheese and serve with crusty bread and a glass of white wine.
+- Sprinkle some fresh chopped parsley, feta cheese crumbles or blocks, crusty bread, and a glass of white wine.
 Drizzle more olive oil if you like.

 I have started using the dry Gigantes.
 I love them in a tomato sauce much like the one you make but am also looking for a cold (or room temperature) recipe with a bit of vinegar.
 A store I frequent has recently discontinued carrying this salad and I’m now working on the recipe but wondered if you had one.
 I put garlic and fresh rosemary into olive oil and red wine vinegar (about 4:1), served with fresh parsley.
 I still don’t have it quite right- maybe needs slight sweetener.
 Suggestions?
 I like your cooking!